-The Norwegian fertilizer major sold on

-Serra do Salitre less than three years later

-to Russian producer EuroChem in 2021 for

-ro \$452 million (Fertilizer International 507,
+The Norwegian fertilizer major sold on Serra do Salitre less than three years later to Russian producer EuroChem in 2021 for \$452 million (Fertilizer International 507, p58).

-b8).
 EuroChem then finished construction

-and commenced fertilizer production at the bicomplex in mid-2024, having invested a tifigure close to \$425 million to complete the project.

-Production continues to ramp-up with EuroChem expecting Serra do Salitre to reach the following planned capacities by the end of 2025: 1.2 million t/a phosphate rock concen-
+Production continues to ramp-up with EuroChem expecting Serra do Salitre to reach the following planned capacities by the end of 2025:

-- 1.2 minion t/a phosphate rock concentrate from around 10 million t/a of phosphate ore - 1.0 million t/a granular phosphate fertilizers - split between single superphosphate (SSP), triple superphosphate (TSP), monoammonium phosphate - (MAP) and NP/NPK 0.25 million t/a P2O5 wet phosphoric acid (WPA) - 1.0 million t/a sulphuric acid.
+- 1.2 million t/a phosphate rock concentrate - from around 10 million t/a of phosphate ore - 1.0 million t/a granular phosphate fertilizers - split between single superphosphate (SSP), triple superphosphate (TSP), monoammonium phosphate (MAP) and NP/NPK - 0.25 million t/a P2O5 wet phosphoric acid (WPA) - 1.0 million t/a sulphuric acid.

 Serra do Salitre is located in Minas Gerais state (Figure 1).
-The phosphate rock mine - located adjacent to Mosaic Fertilizantes' Patrocinio property - extracts highly weathered, friable igneous 'bebedourite' ore (3-5% P_2O_5) using excavators without the need for drill and blast techniques.
-Ore is moved by 30 tonne trucks to a primary crusher and then conveyed around two kilometres to the run-of-mine storage at the fertilizer complex in readiness for the beneficiation.
-Froth flotation of a conditioned pulp yields a wet phosphate rock ete concentrate of 30-34% P2O5, split into coarse and fine fractions.
+The phosphate rock mine - located adjacent to Mosaic Fertilizantes' Patrocinio property - extracts highly weathered, friable igneous 'bebedourite' ore $(3-5\% P_2O_5)$ using excavators without the need for drill and blast techniques.
+Ore is moved by 30 tonne trucks to a primary crusher and then conveyed around two kilometres to the run-of-mine storage at the fertilizer complex in readiness for beneficiation.
+Froth flotation of a conditioned pulp yields a wet phosphate rock concentrate of 30-34% P2O5, split into coarse and fine fractions.

 The fine concentrate is used to produce SSP, while the coarse fraction is largely used in wet phosphoric acid (WPA) production, although a portion of the coarse fraction is also separated and dried.
-Subsequently, the WPA obtained is either: • Reacted with ammonia and then granue super-• Reacted with the dry coarse phosphate rock concentrate to make TSP.
+Subsequently, the WPA obtained is either:

+- Reacted with ammonia and then granulated to yield MAP and NPs or - Reacted with the dry coarse phosphate rock concentrate to make TSP.